What is a hosepipe ban and what does it stop you from doing?

 The East and West Midlands are also experiencing prolonged dry weather, with major water companies saying that substantial rain is required to replenish supplies.

-Last month Thames Water executives said they were “not confident” they could avoid bringing in restrictions for their 16 million customers this summer, as it would depend on how much rainfall the region received in the coming weeks.
+This week, Thames Water executives warned the company will have to enforce a hosepipe ban unless the current water shortages improve “significantly”.

+It said the demand for water in the Swindon and Oxfordshire areas peaked on 30 June at levels on a par with the 2022 drought and urged its 16 million customers to limit the amount of water they use to avoid the need for restrictions.

-Experts warn that increasingly extreme weather, including droughts and heatwaves, are becoming more likely and intense because of climate change.
+Experts have warned that increasingly extreme weather, including droughts and heatwaves, are becoming more likely and intense because of climate change.

 Water companies are under increasing pressure to help customers cut demand and speed up the fixing of leaks, which lose drinking water back into the environment before it reaches people’s kitchens and bathrooms.